HausemasterIssue/inferno/README.md

 These are clients/people who have helped with the development of the client

 #### Clients:
-- Phobos 1.9.0 - Original access transformers + CrystalChams + Custom Font renderer
+- Phobos 1.9.0 - CrystalChams + Custom Font renderer
 - Cosmos 1.0.0 - 2b2t Criticals bypass
-- CookieClient 1.0.1 - AntiAFK ideas + TPS Sync timer idea aswell

 #### People
 - [Sxmurai](https://github.com/Sxmurai) - Main Developer